What is the Employee Journey Map?

 Actually, understanding journey mapping can help companies understand the organisational core values.
 By doing this, they get a better understanding of who will fit well and thrive in the organisation.

 This clarity can contribute to attracting and hiring competent and happy candidates compatible with a company’s experience.
 This enables HR to select the candidates that best suit the company’s operations and that will thrive in the company.

+The employees’ experience with an organisation impacts their productivity and the organisation’s success.
 Positive experiences lead to engagement and longer tenures within a company.
 The essential moments of the employee journey map should aim to create a memorable experience that can have a lasting impact on employers’ opinion of the workplace.

 Moreover, the employee journey provides useful insights on engagement due to the countless feedback from employees.
 With this, employers will know what motivates and inspires them.
 Regardless if you work in a small company, or a large enterprise, employee engagement is crucial.